Dr Daniel Hernandez

 Daniel's parents are his first teachers and continual mentors in his life's education.
-Daniel has a partner and 4 children together.
-He is an urban diasporic Mayan who descends from K'iche', Mam, Tz'utujil, and K'aqchikel peoples.
-He is originally local to the West Side of Salt Lake City, Utah, U.S.A., a neighbourhood called Rose Park and currently lives and studies as a doctoral candidate in Anthropology/Ethnomusicolgy in Tāmaki Makaurau (Auckland).
+Daniel is married and has 4 children.
+He is an urban Wīnak (Mayan) with mixed ancestry who publishes under his pen name Arcia Tecun.
+He grew up in the Rose Park neighbourhood on the West Side of Salt Lake City, Utah, U.S.A. and currently lives in Tāmaki Makaurau having recently completed a doctoral degree at the University of Auckland.

 Research | Current